Nicole-How/Nicole-How.github.io/README.md

-# website portfolio — Take A Peek At The Pixels!
+# website portfolio — Look At The Fancy Pixels!